Top 7 Best Vlogging Cameras with Flip Screen

 Finally, it has a bit lower battery life than the Canon, but both suffer the same problem of low battery life, so it’s advisable to get additional batteries for both of them.

-Panasonic Lumix G85 – Best Mirrorless for Daily Vlogging
+Panasonic Lumix G85: Best for Starters

 Panasonic doesn’t make many cameras, but the few ones they got are a really good fit for vlogging.
 The Panasonic G85 is my favorite from them when it comes to vlogging cameras.
 This one simply has all the additional features vloggers love.